Hydrodynamics from Grad's equations: What can we learn from exact solutions?

 Here $\mu(T)$ is the temperature-dependent viscosity coefficient.
-We will adopt the form $\mu(T)=\alpha T^{\gamma}$, which is characteristic to the point-center models of particle's collisions, where $\gamma$ varies from $\gamma=1$ (Maxwellian molecules) to $\gamma=1/2$ (hard spheres), and where $\alpha$ is a dimensional factor.
+We shall adopt the form $\mu(T)=\alpha T^{\gamma}$, which is characteristic to the point-center models of particles collisions, where $\gamma$ varies from $\gamma=1$ (the Maxwell molecules) to $\gamma=1/2$ (hard spheres), and where $\alpha$ is a dimensional factor.

-Even in this model, the Chapman-Enskog expansion appears to be exceedingly complicated in the full setting.
-Therefore, we address another, more restrictive problem: {\it What is the leading correction to the Navier--Stokes approximation when the characteristic value of the average velocity is comparable to the thermal velocity?}
+Even in this model, the Chapman--Enskog expansion appears to be exceedingly complicated in the full setting.
+Therefore, we address another, simpler problem: {\it What is the leading correction to the Navier--Stokes approximation when the characteristic value of the average velocity is comparable to the thermal velocity?}

-Our goal is to compute the correction to the Navier-Stokes closure relation, $\sigma_{\rm NS}=-(4/3)\mu\partial_x u$, for high values of the average velocity.
-Let us consider first the Burnett correction as from the Eq.\ (\ref{Gradnl}):
+Our goal is to compute the correction to the Navier--Stokes closure relation, $\sigma_{\rm NS}=-(4/3)\mu\partial_x u$, for high values of the average velocity.
+Let us consider first the Burnett correction from (\ref{Gradnl}):